dan1el789/OperatingSystem/memory/memory-management/README.md

 MOVREGISTER1,28

-which  moves  the  number  28  to  REGISTERl  must  not  be  relocated.
+which  moves  the  number  28  to  REGISTER1  must  not  be  relocated.
 The  loader  needs some way to tell what is an address and what is a constant.

 **Which component is responsible to convert between logical and physical memory addresses?**